Alluxio/alluxio/deploy/vagrant/README.md

 ## What is Vagrant?

-Vagrant can create VM images (VirtualBox VMWare Fusion), Docker containers, and AWS instances.
+Vagrant can create VM images (VirtualBox VMWare Fusion), Docker containers, and AWS and OpenStack instances.

 ## Why Use Vagrant?